Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Distributed Tasks
 These tasks are run on the job worker, and eventually report back to the job master.

-## More Consistent Results
+## Consistent Results
 When testing results are inconsistent and wildy variable, it makes trusting the results more difficult.
-Therefore, there are some additional features that help StressBench to be more consistent with results.
+Therefore, there are some features that help StressBench to be consistent with results.

 ### Barriers
 Barriers are one way that StressBench tries to achieve consistent results.
 This allows distributed